rhaiscript/book/src/start/builds/performance.md

 This is because every data access must be checked whether it is a shared value and, if so, take a read lock before reading it.

+As the vast majority of variables are _not_ shared, needless to say this is a non-trivial performance overhead.

 Use [`no_closure`] to disable closure and capturing support to optimize the hot path because there is no need to take locks for shared data.